zhyever/Monocular-Depth-Estimation-Toolbox/docs/dataset_prepare.md

 Finally, copy split files (whose names are started with *kitti*) in splits folder into data/kitti.
 Here, I utilize eigen splits following other supervised methods.

+Some methods may use the camera intrinsic parameters (*i.e.,* BTS), you need to download the [benchmark_cam](https://drive.google.com/file/d/1ktSDTUx9dDViBKoAeqTERTay1813xfUK/view?usp=sharing) consisting of camera intrinsic parameters of the benchmark test set.

 ### **NYU**

 Following previous work, I utilize about 50K image-depth pairs as our training set and standard 652 images as the validation set.
 You can download the subset with the help of codes provided in [BTS](https://github.com/cleinc/bts/tree/master/pytorch).